ARowena/Assignment1MontesReyla-/README.md

 The objective of this pair assignment is to:

-1. Create a new public GitHub repository to learn how to use GitHub as an element and for collaborative research;
+1. Create a new public GitHub repository to learn how to use GitHub as an element and for collaborative research
-2. Understand basic R structures, code and transformations;
+2. Understand basic R structures, code and transformations
-3. To implement version controls;
+3. To implement version controls
-4. To develop an understand of new file structres;
+4. To develop an understand of new file structres

 ####Instructions

 ####Software
+**Style Guide**
+>Style guide: We use Hadley Wickham´s Style Guide from r-pkgs.had.co.nz/style.html.